spaceshark123/NeuralNetwork/README.md

 ## Key Features

+- **User-friendly Console Interface**: Everything is wrapped in an easy-to-use console interface using commands to perform tasks, similar to a shell terminal.
+This allows for no-code experimentation with neural networks.

 - **Realtime Accuracy Graph While Training**: Displays realtime graph of accuracy over epochs for mnist networks while training, allowing users to visualize improvements as they occur.

+- **Realtime MNIST Drawing Tool**: Includes a drawing tool that allows users to draw on a 28x28 canvas and recieve realtime predictions by the network of which MNIST digit it is.
+This allows for easy debugging and evaluation.

 - **Parallelism and Multithreading**: Uses parallel computing and multithreading to dramatically accelerate computation time for evaluation and training mini-batches.